The 5W2H Method: A Simple Framework for Asking the Right Questions (Free PPT)

 5. Summarize the Findings - Compile the information into a report detailing the current state and recommendations.

 The 5W2H method can be applied flexibly.
-The depth of questions and data gathered will depend on the scope and complexity of the objective.
-For relatively minor issues or projects, a high-level 5W2H analysis may be sufficient.
+The depth of the questions and data gathered will depend on the objective's scope and complexity.
+A high-level 5W2H analysis may be sufficient for relatively minor issues or projects.
 For major initiatives, an in-depth investigation into each question is likely needed.

 Benefits of the 5W2H Technique